khibino/haskell-relational-record/doc/slide/PostgreSQL-Unconference-201512/Query.md

 * SQL building DSL using Haskell
     * http://khibino.github.io/haskell-relational-record/
 * The appeal point of this DSL is composability and type-safety
-* Compile time schema loading and generating type informations -->
+* Compile time schema loading and generating type information -->

 結合式の例/Joined Query building